 A little politeness goes a long way.
 If you go in guns blazing from the start, you won't be doing yourself any favours.

 You've a right to be annoyed, yes, but is it really worth losing your cool over?

-, stay courteous and things should go better for everyone.
+Keep it civil, stay courteous and things should go better for everyone.

 Be clear and concise

 Make sure you know exactly what the problem is so you can communicate it clearly when you make a complaint.